Skip to main content

 HERE'S HOW

-1. Select "Connections" from the left side navigational menu.
+1. Select "Connections" from the left side navigation menu.

 2. Click "Manage Accounts" next to your company's connected Infrastructure.